Aimeedeer/coconut-report/content/posts/how-to-pretend-to-be-a-hacker.md

 ```

 That's the whole thing for the first step with Git.
-You can keep playing around with these commands and
+You can keep playing around with these commands,
-to create as well as commit more stuff to Git.
+create and commit more stuff to Git.

 More command lines for managing files or more about Git,
 just Google it!
 You can always figure it out.